5 Vitamins & Supplements for Healthy Sleep

 Melatonin is perhaps best known as the hormone that helps regulate the body’s circadian rhythms.
 When night falls, melatonin is released to cue your body to settle down for sleep.
-Circadian rhythms are triggered by light, so if you don't get out in the sunlight enough during the day, and yo're looking at bright screen light at night, your body may not release melatonin as it should.
-Studies suggest5 that melatonin supplements can aid your body in getting a more restful night of sleep.
+Circadian rhythms are triggered by light, so if you don't get out in the sunlight enough during the day, and you're looking at bright screen light at night, your body may not release melatonin as it should.
+Studies suggest5 that melatonin supplements can help your body settle down for sleep at night.

 Magnesium helps your body produce melatonin.
 It also helps your muscles and nerves relax to let you unwind for a good night's sleep.
 But according to the Nutritional Magnesium Association6, over 75% of all Americans aren’t hitting their daily recommended dose of magnesium.

 The latest research shows7 that calcium could play a part in your sleep patterns, particularly in how you dream.
 A recent study found that calcium deficiency can result in an REM sleep disturbance.
 Rapid Eye Movement is the deepest state of sleep, when dreams normally occur9.

-It's a good idea to take a daily multivitamin to make sure you are getting your essential vitamins and minerals.
+It's always a good idea to take a daily multivitamin to make sure you are getting a healthy quota of essential vitamins and minerals.
 We also recommend our NATURELO Sleep Formula, made with melatonin, magnesium, and relaxing herbs to help you fall asleep and wake well rested.

 1. Consumer Reports: Why Americans Can't Sleep, January 14, 2016